Standard Terms and Conditions for the provision of website design, implementation and support services.

 This managed service does not extend to work that essentially constitutes a complete redesign of the website.

-Please note that all support packages are subject to a “fair usage” condition, which allows us to ensure that support can be provided on a commercially viable basis.
+Please note that all support packages with an inclusive hours element (such as our Managed Service) are subject to a “fair usage” condition, which allows us to ensure that support can be provided on a commercially viable basis.
 In particular, this condition means that:

 - We will make changes to the content of your website that fall within the scope of the original website package that you purchased.
 If you purchased a microsite package, we will not add pages/content/functionality that would effectively render the website a larger or more complex site that would have fallen into a higher package.
 Likewise, we will not add the more complex e-commerce functionality unless you purchased an e-commerce package.
 We would of course be happy to provide an estimate for upgrading the website in these circumstances.